nishith121/Guide-to-Install-Frappe-FrappeFramework-in-Windows-Using-Docker/README.md

     development/vscode-example folder to development/.vscode folder

 ### STEP 4 Install VSCode Remote Containers extension
+    Launch Docker Desktop and do the signup/Login in Docker.

     Open vscode and install 'Dev Containers' extension